Home » WordPress Tutorials » Basics » Let’s Talk About Posts

 What is a Permalink?

-Every post and page in a site have their permalinks(or permanent links).
+Every post and page on a site has its permalinks(or permanent links).
 They could look similar to this one http://www.yoursite.com/?p=183.
-Of course, like almost everything in WordPress you can change that so that the permalinks becomes readable for a human.
-Something like .
+Of course, like almost everything in WordPress you can change that so that the permalinks become readable for a human.
+Something like.
 To do that you have to go to Settings->Permalinks and choose the option that suits you best.

 What is Post Slug?

-Post slug is the part of the permalink, but while the permalink is represented by the URL as a whole, the slug is only the last part of it.
-For example http://www.yoursite.com/my-first-steps-in-wordpress/ this is the slug.
+The post slug is the part of the permalink, but while the permalink is represented by the URL as a whole, the slug is only the last part of it.
+For example, http://www.yoursite.com/my-first-steps-in-wordpress/ is the slug.
 If the link was changed somehow, say there was a category involved.
 Then it would look something like http://www.yoursite.com/wordpress-journey/my-first-steps-in-wordpress/.
 Again, the last part is the slug, the whole is the permalink.
 Find out more about slugs in WordPress.

 What is a Featured Image?